-Single students, under 21 years of age, not commuting from home, must live in an on-campus residence hall for the first four semesters of attendance at BCF.
+Single students, under 21 years of age, not commuting from home, must live in an on-campus residence hall for the first four semesters of attendance at BCF (not counting summer semesters).

-To house couples and families, the college owns two and three-bedroom apartments.
+To house married couples and families, the college owns two and three-bedroom apartments.
 For single men and single women, there are residence halls.
-Single students who wish to live in residence hall housing must follow the procedures outlined in the Housing contract.
+Students who live in residence hall housing must follow the procedures outlined in the Housing contract.
 They must check in with the Resident Director no later than the first day of class each semester and check out and move any day up until the last day of the semester.
 Please check the BCF academic calendar in this catalog for specific dates.
+All students residing in campus housing are required to be enrolled in at least 12 hours each semester.